Lux-AI-Challenge/Lux-Design-S2/kits/README.md

 During the actual game phase, factories have 3 possible actions, `build_light`, `build_heavy`, and `water`.
 Units/Robots (light or heavy robots) have 5 possible actions: `move`, `dig`, `transfer`, `pickup`, `self_destruct`, `recharge`; where `move, dig, self_destruct` have power costs

 In Lux AI Season 2, the robots's actual action space is a list of actions representing it's action queue and your agent will set this action queue to control robots.
 This action queue max size is `env_cfg.UNIT_ACTION_QUEUE_SIZE`.
-Each turn, the unit executes the action at the front of the queue.
-If the action is marked as to be repeated (the default), it is replaced to the back of the queue.
+Each turn, the unit executes the action at the front of the queue, and repeatedly does this a user-specified `n` times until exhausted.
+If the action is marked as to be repeated, it is replaced to the back of the queue.

 In code, actions can be given to units as so